-The acropolis in Athens was a military fortress during the Neolithic period, due to its position which offers a great view of the land and the sea.
-During the Mycenaean times, it became a religious centre, dedicated to the worship of the goddess Athena.
+The Acropolis in Athens was a military fortress during the Neolithic period, due to its position which offers a great view of the land and the sea.
+During the Mycenaean times, it became a religious center, dedicated to the worship of the goddess Athena.

 It is said that the place was declared a province only to the gods by an oracle, and therefore stopped being inhabited by the people.
 The three temples of major importance, the Parthenon, the Erechteion and the Temple of Nike, were erected during the classical period (450-330 B.C.) on the remains of earlier temples.
 All three of them are dedicated to different aspects of the Goddess Athena.
 The Persians destroyed the Acropolis during the battle of Salamina in 480 B.C.

 The founder of the Athenian democracy, Pericles, was the one who rebuilt it under the form it has kept until today.
 He made it into a city of Temples, and, as everything else created at that period, turned it to the ultimate achievement in terms of classical Greek architecture and sculpting.
 The Acropolis in Athens has, since then, been through a lot, and its remains reflect each and every period of the city.